1/28/21: Feral cats may now be brought in Monday-Wednesday at 8 a.m.

 When You Arrive

 Leave dogs in the car until you have checked in.
-If your dog already has an Elizabethan collar
+If your pet already has an Elizabethan collar

-A cone-shaped veterinary device of plastic placed around the neck of your dog to prevent him or her from licking, biting, or scratching the surgical incision., bring it with you the morning of surgery.
+(a cone-shaped veterinary device of plastic placed around the neck of your dog to prevent him or her from licking, biting, or scratching the surgical incision) bring it with you the morning of surgery.
 If you do not have one, we will be happy to fit him/her with one for an additional $10.
+E-collars are required to go home with all dogs.
+We recommend them for cats, but they are not required.

 You may bring owned cats inside when checking in.
 For their safety, all cats must be in carriers prior to entering the clinic.
 Each cat must leave in its own individual carrier after surgery.
 If you do not have multiple carriers, we can provide cardboard carriers upon check-out for an additional $5 per carrier.

 Community cats (unsocialized or unowned) cats must arrive in a trap with a towel, blanket or sheet covering them before entering.
-If a cat is brought in anything other than a humane trap, a transfer fee will be applied.
-Additionally, we require that each cat leaves after surgery in a trap.
-If one is not provided, carriers can purchased at the clinic.
+If a cat is brought in anything other than a humane trap, we will not see your animal.

 Please, never cover the trap with a plastic bag or any material that could cause the cat to suffocate.
 Covering the trap helps to keep the cat calm.
 All feral cats will receive an eartip.
 Ear tipping is the universal sign of an altered community cat.
 While the cat is sedated for the spay or neuter surgery, a small portion is removed from the tip of the left ear in a straight line cut.
 The procedure is swift and painless and healing is rapid.